Unimodular measures on the space of all Riemannian manifolds: Spaces of Riemannian manifolds

 Here, $\Gamma_{ka j} $ and $\Gamma ^\beta_{a j}$ are the Christoffel symbols of $g $ of the first and second kind, and all the metric data on the right sides of the equations are taken at $x\in U$.

 The $k $-fold iterated tangent bundle of a manifold $M $ is the manifold

 Any smooth map $f$ of manifolds induces a smooth map of iterated tangent bundles, the \emph {iterated total derivative} $D^k f$, and if $M $ has a Riemannian metric $g$ then $T^ k M $ inherits the \emph {k-fold iterated Sasaki metric} $g ^ k $.
+Note that is a sequence of vector bundles, so for each $i$ we have a zero section Define the \emph{zero section} of the fiber bundle $T^{k}M \longrightarrow M$ to be the iteration